mathsjery/suases/README.md

 # suases
-login and registration user interface
+login and registration user interface.

 # features
-.Very responsive ui
+Very responsive ui

-.Support all various browser even old browser
+Support all browser.

+# Languages/Skills used:

+HTML5

+CSS3

+JavaScript

+jQuery

+It's free to use.